 Encouraging Social Inclusion

-Inclusive classrooms that accommodate special needs learners promote interaction with peers of different abilities.
-This fosters:
+Inclusive classrooms promote meaningful interaction between learners of different abilities.
+This exposure fosters:

 The Role of Teachers and Specialists